 Five days is a long time.
 I would have to take off work.
 Are you sure it's worth it?

 This is a rare opportunity to spend five days under the guidance and leadership of a remarkable team.
 Joel Blunk, Tom Newton, and Jim Taylor will be coming as weaver, ritual elder, and initiator to this event.
 These are experienced initiated men who can help make the "inner path" and the "journey of descent" understandable to beginners.
 These are men who integrate their own inner life and wisdom spirituality with what is broken in the world and in us.

-You don't want to miss a week with this team of men, nor a week of October fall weather under the multi-colored tapestry of the canopy of trees at Rolling Ridge!
+You don't want to miss a week with this team of men, nor a week of October fall weather under the multi-colored tapestry of the canopy of trees at Buffalo Gap Retreat in West Virginia!

 Tell me again what will happen during the Rites?

 The program is a five-day / four night deeply soulful experience that builds on the classic patterns of male initiation through simple and moving rituals and teaching.
 Each day includes two "ritual" gatherings, festive common meals, space for silence in the wilderness, and sharing in the context of a "home group."
 The rites culminate in an extended day alone in the wilderness.
 You must have a basic mobility and health that allow you to crawl, hike, and fast.